 How will they be delivered?

-Distribution to homes will be via trained security-checked professional drivers via a ‘no contact’ delivery.
+Online groceries will be via trained security-checked professional drivers via a ‘no contact’ delivery.
 All our drivers wear gloves and have hand sanitisers.
 Their cabs are cleaned three times a day using disinfectant tissues which are then safely disposed of after cleaning.

 Drivers will deliver to the door of residents and have been instructed not enter properties under any circumstances.
 Drivers will knock on the door of the property, place the box on the floor and step back two metres.
 They will wait for the person to open the door and take the box.
 If there is no answer, they will knock again.
 If no-one answer they will leave the box and put a preprinted note through the letter box advising that it has been delivered.
 Drivers will code the delivery as: person accepted, person not available, and person refused.